 SABR Looks Back at Jackie Robinson's Signing, Debut

-As the baseball world celebrates the eighth annual Jackie Robinson Day on Friday, April 15, we'd like to share a few stories from the SABR archives on the Hall of Fame pioneer.
+As the baseball world celebrates the annual Jackie Robinson Day on April 15, we'd like to share a few stories from the SABR archives on the Hall of Fame pioneer.

 Clyde Sukeforth served as the Brooklyn Dodgers' interim manager on April 15, 1947, when Robinson made his historic debut at Ebbets Field.
 Sukeforth happened to be in the right place at the right time — just days before, manager Leo Durocher had been suspended for the entire season by Commissioner Happy Chandler for associating with gamblers.
-Sukeforth's entire managerial tenure lasted two games (not one, as described in the article), but he gets credit for being the first manager of an integrated major league team in the modern era.
+Sukeforth's entire managerial tenure lasted two games, but he gets credit for being the first manager of an integrated major league team in the modern era.

-In an excerpt from the interiew, Sukeforth describes Jackie's abilities and his experience on Opening Day:
+In an excerpt from this interiew with C.E.
+Lincoln for the Baseball Research Journal in 1987, Sukeforth describes Jackie's abilities and his experience on Opening Day:

 "I'd have to say at that point that he was the most extraordinary athlete I'd seen play the game.
 He could've played any of three sports he played in college, as you know.
 He could've played pro football or basketball.
 He was just a great athlete.
 And to make his debut at first base was really something.
 Here was a guy who was supposed to be a second baseman and he started out over at first base. ...